-The draft focuses on security tokens which are to be regulated as intermediated securities under security law, debt enforcement law and international private law.
-Furthermore, a new financial market infrastructure is proposed, the 'DLT trading system', which may combine the functions of a trading plattform, a depositary and a payment system (but not as a central counterparty).
+The proposal focuses on security tokens which are to be regulated as intermediated securities under security law, debt enforcement law and international private law.
+The proposal privileges such tokens in case of bankruptcy of the wallet holder, thereby limiting the risks of the investors.
+The proposal clarifies the legal nature of security tokens under Swiss law, including permitted forms for transferring them, and the use of tokens as collateral.

+Furthermore, a new financial market infrastructure is proposed - the DLT trading system, which may combine the functions of a trading platform, a depositary and a payment system (but not as a central counterparty) (see above).
+Additional rules are provided for banks that accept cryptoassets in deposits.